Skip to content

 Requirements: valid iqama (residency permit), employment contract or CR (commercial registration for business owners), proof of Saudi address, and a processing fee of around SAR 100.

-Process: Apply through the ZATCA portal or visit a ZATCA office.
+Process: Apply through the portal or visit a ZATCA office.
 Processing takes 2-4 weeks.
 The certificate confirms your Saudi tax residency for the relevant period.

-Common hurdle: ZATCA sometimes asks for a letter from your employer confirming your Saudi employment.
+Common hurdle: sometimes asks for a letter from your employer confirming your Saudi employment.
 Get this in advance.
-Another issue: the TRC might be in Arabic only.
+Another issue: the might be in Arabic only.
 Indian banks generally accept it, but having an attested English translation helps avoid branch-level confusion.

 The math: what an average Saudi NRI is losing